nus-cs2113-AY2021S1/tp/docs/team/muthu.md

  - Implement the logo in the application.

  #### Contribution to documentation
+  Sections contributed:
+  -
  For the user guide, I implemented sections which explained about the quiz and results functionality.
 These sections are: 3.1.8 , 3.1.9 , 3.2.13 , 3.2.14 , 3.4.1 , 3.4.2 .
 Furthermore, I added section 3.4.6 about how the tasks are sorted.
  Finally, I did the command summary of the UserGuide.

  #### Contribution to DG
- Sections contributed: 4.4, 4.5
+ Sections contributed:
+    - Implementation of the quiz class
+    - Target User Profile
+    - Value proposition
+    - Glossary
   UML diagrams: Section 4.4 and 4.5

  #### Team based tasks
- Set up the Github team org and repo
+ Set up the Github team org and repo <br>
- In charge of release v1.0 and v2.0
+ In charge of release v1.0 and v2.0 <br>
- Link to issues created: Click [here](https://github.com/AY2021S1-CS2113T-W13-1/tp/issues/created_by/syncode98)
+ Link to issues created: Click [here](https://github.com/AY2021S1-CS2113T-W13-1/tp/issues/created_by/syncode98) Link to pull requests reviewed:[here](https://github.com/AY2021S1-CS2113T-W13-1/tp/pulls?q=is%3Apr+is%3Aopen+reviewed-by%3A%40me)